jwa-lab/community-platform/README.md

 # Community Platform

-Playground for building advanced gaming concepts on top of the blockchain

-* Learn about existing usages of the blockchain in the gaming industry
-* Play with proven blockchain services and see and how they can empower your video games and lifestyle applications
+Run a simplified JWA platform on your local machine:

+1. Learn about the platform and see what it can do
+1. Integrate your applications and games with the platform
-* Discover new blockchain usages and share them with the community
+1. Discover new usages and share them with the community

-* Build your new applications on top of the blockchain
-* Discuss blockchain with the community
+## Stack:

+The community platform starts the core JWA Platform services:

+1. The NATS.io message bus
+1. The gRPC ingress service (airlock)

+It then optionally starts additional services:

+1. JWA Token service

+Or your own custom services.

+The JWA Platform may integrate with a preferred blockchain or start a sandbox.